jboss-fuse/quickstarts/fuse/sap-qidoclist-destination-fuse/README.md

 * In the JBoss Fuse console, run `osgi:install -s mvn:org.fusesource/camel-sap` to install the JBoss Fuse SAP Synchronous Remote Function Call Destination Camel component.
 Note the bundle number for the component bundle returned by this command.
 * In the JBoss Fuse console, run `osgi:install -s mvn:org.jboss.quickstarts.fuse/sap-qidoclist-destination-fuse` to install the quick start.
 Note the bundle number for the quick start returned by this command.
 * In the JBoss Fuse console, run `log:tail` to monitor the JBoss Fuse log.
-* Copy the request files (`src/data/idoclist?.xml`) in the project to the input directory(`work/sap-qidoclist-destination-fuse/input`) of the quick start route.
+* Copy the IDoc files (`src/data/idoclist?.xml`) in the project to the input directory(`work/sap-qidoclist-destination-fuse/input`) of the quick start route.
 * In the JBoss Fuse console observe the request sent by the endpoint.
 * Execute the queued IDoc lists waiting in the inbound queue `QUICKSTARTQUEUE`.
 Using the SAP GUI, run transaction `SMQ2`, the Inbound Queue qRFC Monitor:
     a.
 Select the `QUICKSTARTQUEUE` queue.